FRONT-END CONFERENCE 2016 - ZURICH

 Of course, the end result is to achieve a smooth and frictionless UX!

-Mark Melnykowycz (@americanpeyote) has clearly shown how the UX design and front-end techniques must adapt to the experience of virtual reality.
+Mark Melnykowycz (@americanpeyote) has clearly shown how UX design and front-end techniques must adapt to the virtual reality experience.

 “A dedicated hardware to interact with an environment which is so close to the off-line world represents a significant boost to the UX”